Attackers kidnap, kill 2 policemen in southern Thailand

-HAT YAI, Thailand (AP) - Police in southern Thailand say two of their officers were abducted and later found dead in a ditch, with the pickup truck of one of the officers stolen and set on fire.
+HAT YAI, Thailand (AP) - Two police officers in southern Thailand were abducted and later found dead in a ditch, with the pickup truck of one of the officers stolen and set on fire, police said Wednesday.

-They say they are investigating whether the Tuesday night killings in Narathiwat province involved a personal dispute or the region’s Muslim separatist insurgency, which has claimed about 7,000 lives since 2004.
+Police are investigating whether the killings Tuesday night in Narathiwat province involved a personal dispute or were part of a Muslim separatist insurgency that has claimed about 7,000 lives since 2004.

-Police said Wednesday that four heavily armed attackers clad in black and camouflage outfits kidnapped the two officers from a house where they were socializing Tuesday evening.
+Pol.
+Lt.
+Sarayuth Kachawong, deputy investigator of the Joh I Rong district station, said four heavily armed attackers clad in black and camouflage outfits kidnapped the two officers from a house where they were socializing Tuesday evening.
 They also stole a rifle and two pistols belonging to the officers before escaping in the pickup truck.

-Police later discovered the bodies of the police officers in a ditch with gunshot wounds.
+Police later discovered the bodies of the officers in a ditch with gunshot wounds, and then found the pickup truck in flames at the entrance to a nearby village.

+The insurgency affects the three southernmost provinces of Pattani, Yala and Narathiwat, the only ones with Muslim majorities in the predominantly Buddhist country.

+In a separate incident Tuesday morning, a remotely detonated explosive device killed a paramilitary ranger and injured two others in Yala province, said police Capt.
+Narongchai Vechnil, deputy investigator of the Banangsta police station.
+He said the ranger was patrolling the area on foot when the device exploded.

 Copyright © 2019 The Washington Times, LLC.